- 4-Minute Article

 Retiring in your 50s or early 60s might be appealing, but it requires careful planning.
 Consider these five factors to help determine whether an early retirement might make financial sense.

-Working until at least age 65 is a common assumption when planning for retirement,1 but some people dream of retiring earlier than that.
-In fact, a recent survey found that 26% of people working today say they expect to retire before age 65.2 Whether early retirees hope to use that additional time to pursue passions outside their career or simply to enjoy more time for travel, family, or hobbies, early retirement requires careful consideration and planning.
+While 65 is commonly thought of as the standard retirement age, some people dream of retiring earlier than that.
+Whether early retirees hope to use that additional time to pursue passions outside their career or simply to enjoy more time for travel, family, or hobbies, early retirement requires careful consideration and planning.

 Here are five factors to consider that can help make an early retirement achievable.